stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 ## Edges

 You know, vertices are cool but for presenting 4+D cubes in 3D we'll need edges at some point, in order to calculate an intersection of 4D edge with 3D hyperplane.
-More about it later.
-For now let's just assume we need edges.
+For now, let's just assume we need edges.

-If we have a list of faces like above, then _discovering_ edges of every face is quite simple.
+If we have a list of faces like above, then _discovering_ the edges of every face is quite simple.
 We generate cubes of size 1, so all edges of all faces are going to have length 1.
-That means we can iterate over vertices of a face and if distance between two given vertices is 1, that's an edge.
+That means we can iterate over vertices of a face and if the distance between two given vertices is 1, that's an edge.

 ```py
 def vertex_distance(a, b):